lesmonsaluta/aks-screen-rec-processing/README.md

 This notebook is the general notebook for generating the visualizations for the Screen Recording Data.

 ## Important Note
 These visualizations are always rendered into a Slide Deck.
 If the intention is to understand the data (and not necessarily mingle with the code), please refer to [this link](https://drive.google.com/drive/folders/1G4Dr3S5Zxq8vBmx89CUk5fQKOjIkC1eR).
-If you wish to see the raw data, please refer to [this link](https://docs.google.com/spreadsheets/d/1v_sX0Bk54mcdoEeNj0L2ysR0rMvYh_G54-tchhOd3oo/edit?pli=1#gid=1601729613) instead
+If you wish to see the raw data, please refer to [this link](https://docs.google.com/spreadsheets/d/1v_sX0Bk54mcdoEeNj0L2ysR0rMvYh_G54-tchhOd3oo/edit?pli=1#gid=1601729613) instead.

 ## Requirements
 This notebook runs using Python 3.